 Pay the minimum balance due each month on your credit cards, at the very least.
 When you miss payments then your credit score will drop.
 This affects future credit availability.
 Furthermore, many credit card providers charge large fees for missed payments.

 If you’re trying to close your credit card account, try leaving one open to maintain a good credit score.
 It is vital to leave the account open with the best record of payment and the longest history.
-This shows that you are able to manage an account for an extended amount of time.
+This shows that you can manage an account for an extended amount of time.

 Although you may be tempted to make all your purchases with your credit card, use a credit card wisely.
-You may have to pick up extra items you don’t really need to reach a minimum purchase requirement.
-Only use your credit card if you’re making a purchase above $10.
+You may have to pick up extra items you don’t need to reach a minimum purchase requirement.
+Only use your credit card if you’re purchasing $10.

 Never use a credit card to withdraw money from an ATM or for casino chips.
 These transactions qualify as cash advances, which usually have hefty fees attached by the credit card company.
-That’s why it’s essential that you avoid using credit cards for these functions unless it is a crisis situation.
+That’s why you must avoid using credit cards for these functions unless it is a crisis.

 Don’t always use a credit card over a debit card simply because the credit card offers rewards and airline points.
 Charging everything on one card will eventually net you the rewards you are looking for.